JunhongXu/pytorch-a2c-minecraft/README.md

     In OpenAI A2C baseline implementation, instead of using -log(pi(a)) as the loss function, they use cross entropy: cross_entropy(action_logits, taken_actions) as the policy loss.
 This makes me wonder these two loss functions are equal.
 It turns out that these two are equal.

+3. 10/09/2017: Finished implementing A2C in pytorch and discarded tensorflow version.

+    OpenAi Gym monitor to record the videos and check learning.

+    Some implementation details:

+    * when an episode finishes, multiply zeros to that state makes the gradient becomes 0, so this way that observation is not learned by the agent.

+    * Need to call env.init() before wrapping the environments.

 # Issues
 1. Import pytorch and than calling agent.startMission() gives segmentation fault.